Tuesday, September 30, 2025

 Source: PostPravda.info 18.03.2025

-Why do Ukrainians use the images from J.R.R.
-Tolkien’s The Lord of the Rings – Mordor and the orcs – to describe Russia and Russian soldiers, rather than references from zombie or vampire films and TV series?
+Why do Ukrainians draw on J.R.R.
+Tolkien’s imagery from The Lord of the Rings to depict Russia and its soldiers, rather than references from zombie or vampire films and series?
 Is this connected to aesthetic intuition, the existential experience of war, or value orientations?
-These questions are addressed in another article by Nikolai Karpitsky for the Dictionary of War, which the editorial team of PostPravda.info is compiling.
+These questions are addressed in another article by Nikolai Karpitsky for the Dictionary of War, a project developed by the PostPravda.info editorial team.

 Mordor

 In J.R.R.
-Tolkien’s trilogy The Lord of the Rings, Mordor is a land in the southeast of Middle-earth ruled by the Dark Lord Sauron.
-It is a barren, volcanic wasteland covered in ash, unfit for normal life.
-Yet the orcs who inhabit it feel entirely at home there and strive to turn all lands into the same kind of wasteland.
-Their purpose in life is to serve Sauron and spread his power, killing and dying for it.
+Tolkien’s The Lord of the Rings trilogy, Mordor is a land in the southeast of Middle-earth, ruled by the Dark Lord Sauron.
+It is a barren land covered in volcanic ash, inhospitable to life.
+However, the orcs who inhabit it feel completely at home there and seek to turn all other lands into the same kind of wasteland.
+Their very purpose in life is to serve Sauron and to spread his power, killing and dying for that cause.

-In modern cultural consciousness, Mordor has become a symbol of inhuman dictatorship and slavery.
-The obsessive idea of domination seems to transform people into orcs incapable of independent thought, driven instead by instincts of servility, aggression, and hatred toward others.
-Initially, it was Russians themselves who began to call their country Mordor – those who found the strength not to hide behind comforting illusions.
-However, most Russians fail to perceive the horror of the state’s irrational violence, thanks to psychological defense mechanisms that create illusions.
-Fear and a sense of helplessness in the face of arbitrary power are displaced by faith in its humanity and the righteousness of its actions.
-But when the sheer force of horror destroys this illusion, Russia’s dark side is revealed – inhumanity, irrationality, and the unpredictability of evil.
-That is what people call Mordor.
+In contemporary culture, Mordor has come to symbolise inhuman dictatorship and slavery.
+The overvalued idea of domination allegedly turns people into orcs incapable of independent thought, driven by instincts of servility, aggression, and hatred toward others.
+It was Russians themselves who first began calling their country Mordor, those who found the strength not to hide behind comforting illusions.
+Most Russians fail to notice the horror of the authorities’ irrational violence, shielded by psychological defence mechanisms that sustain an illusion of normality.
+Fear and a sense of helplessness in the face of the authorities’ arbitrariness are displaced by faith in their benevolence and the rightness of their actions.
+However, when horror shatters this illusion, Russia’s dark side emerges — its inhumanity, irrationality, and the unpredictability of evil.
+This is what they call Mordor.

-The spread of the image of Mordor as applied to Russia is not connected with propaganda or ideology.
-No one imposed such an interpretation or offered a theoretical justification for it.
-Russians themselves first began to perceive their country as Mordor based on their own existential experience.
-For Ukrainians, however, such an association did not exist until 2014.
-But after Russia’s invasion of Crimea and the Luhansk and Donetsk regions in 2014, they too felt an existential threat from Russia and began calling it Mordor.
+The association of Mordor with Russia has nothing to do with propaganda or ideology.
+No one imposed this notion or tried to provide it with a theoretical justification.
+Russians themselves began to see their country as Mordor, shaped by their own existential experience.
+Such an association did not exist among Ukrainians until 2014.
+However, after Russia’s invasion of Crimea and the Luhansk and Donetsk regions in 2014, Ukrainians came to see Russia as an existential threat and also began calling it Mordor.

-Ukrainians perceive their own country as a home – one that may have many problems, but problems that can be fixed.
-The presence of Mordor, however, changes the perception of living space: part of the home is consumed by chaos, where existence is impossible.
-In the heart of Ukraine, life continued more or less normally, but the closer one was to the frontline with the horde of orcs, the more palpable became the chaos and the breath of death.
-With the start of the full-scale invasion in February 2022, that breath spread across the entire country – there were no safe places left.
+Ukrainians see their country as their home — a place that may have many problems, but ones that can be solved.
+However, the presence of Mordor changes one’s sense of living space: part of the home is swallowed by chaos, making life there impossible.
+In the heart of Ukraine, life went on as usual, but the closer one came to the front line with the orc horde, the stronger the sense of chaos and the breath of death became.
+With the start of the full-scale invasion in February 2022, this breath spread across the entire country and there were no safe places left

-The most terrifying thing in facing an existential threat is the enemy’s irrational motivation, which rules out the possibility of reaching an agreement.
-If Putin were pursuing political influence or material gain, his actions could be explained rationally, and one could seek compromise.
-It is precisely this illusion of rationality that Western leaders cling to, hoping to negotiate peace.
-However, Putin has declared an utterly irrational goal – the destruction of Ukrainian identity, calling it “denazification.”
-As long as Ukrainians continue to perceive themselves as Ukrainians, they remain his enemies, destined for annihilation.
-Thus, the motivation for the attack on Ukraine merges with a necrophilic drive for destruction.
-That is why Ukrainians perceive the Russian invasion as the onslaught of orcs, with whom no agreement is possible, and the war with Russia as a war of extermination waged not only against the Ukrainian army but against all Ukrainians.
+The most terrifying thing about facing an existential threat is the enemy’s irrational motivation, which makes any agreement impossible.
+If Putin were seeking political influence or material gain, his actions could be rationally explained, and a compromise might be possible.
+It is this illusion of rationality that Western leaders cling to, hoping to negotiate peace.
+However, Putin proclaimed an utterly irrational goal — the destruction of Ukrainian identity — calling it ‘denazification’.
+As long as Ukrainians continue to identify as Ukrainians, they remain enemies to be destroyed.
+Thus, the motivation behind the attack on Ukraine is fused with a necrophilic drive for destruction.
+That is why Ukrainians perceive the Russian invasion as a horde of orcs with whom no negotiation is possible, and the war with Russia as a war of annihilation waged not only against the Ukrainian army but against all Ukrainians.

 Why Tolkien?

-Ukrainians use images from Tolkien’s epic to describe Russia and its army because, first, his depiction of war corresponds to the existential experience of Russia’s war against Ukraine, and second, the value stance of Tolkien’s heroes coincides with that of Ukraine’s defenders.
-In his trilogy, Mordor’s aggression occurs not only on the material but also on the spiritual level, and any manifestation of moral relativism leads to defeat.
-In resisting Russian aggression, Ukrainians consider the unambiguous separation of good and evil, as shown in Tolkien, to be of fundamental importance.
-Any attempt at a relativist interpretation of good leads to justifying Russian narratives, including equating the victim with the aggressor.
+Ukrainians draw on the imagery of Tolkien’s epic to describe Russia and its army because, first, the depiction of war in his universe mirrors the existential experience of Russia’s war against Ukraine; and second, the moral stance of Tolkien’s heroes aligns with that of Ukraine’s defenders.
+In his trilogy, Mordor’s aggression unfolds not only on the material but also on the spiritual level, and any trace of moral relativism leads to defeat.
+In resisting Russian aggression, Ukrainians regard a clear distinction between good and evil, as depicted by Tolkien, as fundamentally important.
+Any attempt to interpret good in relativistic terms leads to the justification of Russian narratives, in particular, to equating the victim with the aggressor.

-The popularity of Tolkien’s imagery was reinforced by the screen adaptations of his epic.
-Yet far more films, TV series, and anime have been made about zombies and vampires – images that resonate not only with the necrophilic orientation of Russian power but even with the symbolism of Russian military units, “Z” and “V.” Russian command ruthlessly expends manpower in senseless suicidal assaults, as if that power were not living at all, and soldiers obediently agree to die in such attacks, as if they were zombies.
-Nevertheless, the carriers of aggressive Russian imperial ideology are associated specifically with orcs, not zombies or vampires.
-This is due to the aesthetic rejection of death symbolism in Ukrainian cultural consciousness, which refuses to extend it even to enemies.
-Although orcs embody evil, they are still alive, unlike zombies or vampires.
-Mordor is not an otherworldly realm or a kingdom of the dead, but the embodiment of evil in earthly life.
-Therefore, it must also be fought in our reality.
-If in Russia death is glorified, in Ukraine it is the struggle for life that is glorified.
-This difference is revealed in the way Russians and Ukrainians wage war.
+The film adaptation of Tolkien’s epic helped popularise its imagery.
+However, far more films, TV series, and anime have been made about zombies and vampires — figures associated not only with the necrophilic orientation of the Russian authorities but even with the symbols of Russian military units, ‘Z’ and ‘V.’ The Russian command ruthlessly expends its manpower in senseless, suicidal assaults, as if that manpower were not living at all, while the soldiers themselves meekly go to their deaths in such attacks, as if they were zombies.
+However, the adherents of aggressive Russian imperial ideology are associated with orcs rather than with zombies or vampires.
+This stems from an aesthetic rejection of death symbolism in Ukrainian cultural consciousness, which refuses to project it even onto enemies.
+Although orcs embody evil, they are still living beings, unlike zombies and vampires.
+Mordor is neither the afterlife nor a realm of the dead; it is the embodiment of evil on earth.
+Therefore, it must also be fought in our own reality.
+While Russia glorifies death, Ukraine glorifies the struggle for life.
+This difference is reflected in the way Russians and Ukrainians fight.